 If you visited Australia on a temporary visa, and you earned superannuation while working here, you may be eligible to claim your super back when you leave the country.
 The eligibility requirements for claiming a DASP will depend on whether your super is held by a super fund and/or by the ATO.

-You can claim your DASP online if you have departed Australia.
-Online applications are free of charge.
+You can claim your DASP online if you have departed Australia using the online application whcih is free of charge.

 You can also make a claim by sending your super fund a paper form.
-You’ll need to pay a fee to the Department of Immigration and Border Protection (DIBP) to obtain an Immigration certificate if you send a paper application where your super balance is $5000 or more.
+You’ll need to pay a fee to the Department of Home Affairs to obtain an Immigration certificate if you send a paper application where your super balance is $5000 or more.

 When will I receive my DASP?